Magnus Landin Jacobsen

-Magnus Landin Jacobsen (born 20 August 1995) is a Danish professional handballer for THW Kiel and the Danish national team.
+Magnus Landin Jacobsen (born 20 August 1995) is a Danish professional handballer for Aalborg Håndbold and the Danish national team.

 Personal life

 He is the younger brother of fellow Danish national team player Niklas Landin Jacobsen.

 Playing career

 Landin won the 2013 Men's Youth World Handball Championship along the Danish youth national team, defeating Croatia 32–26 in OT.

 In 2013 Landin signed with Nordsjælland Håndbold transferring from HIK.

 In 2014 it was announced that Landin had signed a two-year contract with KIF Kolding København starting at the begin of the 2014–15 season.
 He won his first Danish championship the first year at KIF Kolding Copenhagen.

 On 17 November 2017, KIF Kolding København announced that Landin would leave the club at the end of the 2017–18 season.
 Later same day, it was announced that he would join THW Kiel on a two-year contract starting at the begin of the 2018–19 season.
 His brother, Niklas Landin, already played at the club.

 Landin made his debut for the Danish national team on 10 June 2015 in a match against Lithuania.
 He won gold medals at three world cups in a row, at the 2019, 2021 and 2023 World Championships.
 He also won gold at the 2024 Olympics.

+At the 2026 European Men's Handball Championship he won gold medals, meaning that Denmark held both the World, European and Olympic titles at the same time, as only the second team ever after France's 'Les Experts'.

+From the 2026–27 season, he will join Aalborg Håndbold, once again becoming a teammate with his brother.